SpikingIntelligenceSystem/snn-mnist-classifier-project/README.md

 A basic Python environment is recommended, but not needed (e.g., virtualenv or venv).

-Once `requirements.txt` is complete, dependencies can be installed with:
+Dependencies can be installed with:

 ```bash
 pip install -r requirements.txt